Gamify-IT/docs/adr/web-styles-2022-05-12.md

-# What design library should we uset to style our web interfaces?
+# What design library should we use to style our web interfaces?

 ## Proposals